Search Articles

 You can opt to do the following during the Open Enrollment Period:

-• Switch from Original Medicare (also known as Traditional Medicare) to a Medicare Advantage Plan
+• Switch from Original Medicare (also known as Traditional Medicare, or Part A and Part B) to a Medicare Advantage Plan

 • Switch from Medicare Advantage to Original Medicare